Taylor Family Kayaking at Silver Springs State Park Ocala National Forest Florida 2021 10

 Kayaking at John Pennekamp Coral Reef State Park

-John Pennekamp Coral Reef State is located in the backcountry of Florida Bay and Everglades National Park, and is one of best places to kayak in the Florida Keys.
+John Pennekamp Coral Reef State is located in the backcountry of Florida Bay and not too far from Everglades National Park, and it’s one of best places to kayak in the Florida Keys.
 The park’s uniqueness is a result of the Everglades’ freshwater colliding with the salt waters of the bay and the Gulf of Mexico, creating a diverse ecosystem teeming with wildlife.
 Complete with dolphins, crocodiles, seabirds, and an underwater world with opportunities for snorkeling, beginner paddlers will enjoy many activities.
 The beautiful scenery is great for beginners as the area is free of motorized boats and crowds.
 We recommend checking out the Dusenbury Creek which allows paddlers to kayak through mangrove tunnels.
 Visit Florida Bay Outfitters or Out There Key Largo Kayak and Fishing Expeditions for kayak tours.

 Where to launch: